New MSI Gaming Laptops Get VR-Ready

 If you don't want or can't afford dual 1070 GPUs, MSI will sell the laptop with a single GTX 1070 or GTX 1080 GPU.
 Its Intel Core i7-7820HK CPU can be overclocked for over 4GHz of performance.
 The 17.3-inch, 120Hz, 4K display supports HDR for vivid colors, and MSI claimed it covers 100% of the Adobe spectrum.

-The MSI GT75VR's SteelSeries RGB mechanical keyboard has customizable backlighting on the individual key level, and the palm rest has a unique diamond shape.
+The MSI GT75VR's SteelSeries RGB mechanical keyboard (with low-profile Kailh switches) has customizable backlighting on the individual key level, and the palm rest has a unique diamond shape.
 The software suite includes Nahimic VR and MSI TrueColor.
 Cooler Boost Titan technology maintains a low GPU temperature for awesome performance.

 MSI GS63VR, GS73VR